kellywanglu/cs6140_sp2017/README.md

 #### Textbooks and Reference
 * Main Textbooks
+ * Christopher M. Bishop, "Pattern Recognition and Machine Learning", Springer, 2006.
  * Kevin Murphy, "Machine Learning - a Probabilistic Perspective", MIT Press, 2012.
- * Christopher M. Bishop, "Pattern Recognition and Machine Learning", Springer, 2006.

 * Other Reference:
  * Tom Mitchell, "Machine Learning", McGraw Hill, 1997.

 #### Prerequisites
 This course is designed for graduate students majoring in computer science, applied math, and other related areas.
-Students who take this coruse are expected to be able to write code in some programming languages (e.g. Python, Java, C/C++) proficiently, and finish courses in algorithms (CS 5800 or CS 7800), multivariable calculus, probability, statistics, and linear algebra.
+Students who take this course are expected to be able to write code in some programming languages (e.g. Python, Java, C/C++) proficiently, and finish courses in algorithms (CS 5800 or CS 7800), multivariable calculus, probability, statistics, and linear algebra.

 _______
 ## Grading